MithrilJS/mithril.js/docs/installation.md

 7. open `index.html` in a browser

-Optionally, you can define mithril as a webpack plugin, the benefit is that mithril will be included globally and you wont have have to `import m from "mithril"`:
+Optionally, you can define mithril as a webpack plugin, the benefit is that mithril will be included globally and you will not have have to `import m from "mithril"`:
 ```json
 plugins: [
     new webpack.ProvidePlugin({m: 'mithril'}),